 Understanding time zones in filters

 Dates in custom filters are interpreted as half-open time intervals, starting at midnight of the given day and ending at midnight of the next day.
 Midnight means the time 00:00:00 in the current user's time zone.
 If the user's time zone is not set, the current solution's time zone is used.
-If this is also missing, Universal Coordinated Time (UTC) is assumed.
+If this is also missing, the timezone of the server on which iWD Manager is running is used.
 Daylight saving rules are also taken into consideration.

 In the case of persistent filters, the time zone of the user who defines the filter is used to calculate the time interval.
-If there is no time zone configured, UTC is assumed (filters are independent from Solutions).
+If there is no time zone configured, the timezone of the server on which iWD Manager is running is used.
+(Filters are independent from Solutions).

 - The user's time zone is Europe/Warsaw (GMT+1)(+DST).